 9. The categories of personal data processed

-Customers' name and contact details, any possible opt-in or opt-out regarding marketing, information about membership in loyalty programmes, information on future bookings, information about past accommodation bookings or restaurant visits, information required for visa invitations.
+Customers' name and contact details, any possible opt-in or opt-out regarding marketing, information about membership in loyalty programmes, information on future bookings, information about past accommodation bookings or restaurant visits.
 Recordings of phone conversations and contact history.

 10. Information source and description of information sources, if the data has been collected from public sources

 The collected data is provided directly by the customer or the system that produced the customer's booking.
 Such systems may include those used by traditional travel agencies, for example, or the systems used by agencies transmitting online bookings.

 In the context of group bookings, the data is provided by the party taking care of the booking.

 Incomplete data is supplemented on the basis of the customer's notification from the statutory accommodation registry maintained by hotels (Act 308/2006).

 Personal data can also be updated from the files of the Population Register Centre and other controllers offering address update and other similar services.